Connect the Geode GNSS Receiver to iOS App

 Once authorized, developers can communicate directly with the Geode via an EASession using the EAAccessoryManager, as follows.

-1. Find the Geode device in the accessory manager (should match the protocol we provide).
+1. Find the Geode receiver in the accessory manager (should match the protocol we provide).

 https://developer.apple.com/documentation/externalaccessory/eaaccessorymanager